dh4rt/Yelp_Analysis/README.md

 #### Cleaning the Business Data for analysis
     - Keep only '1' value in 'is_open' column
     - Drop columns stars, review_count, is_open, hours, attributes, latitude, longitude
+      * later we decide to keep latitude and longitude for business data visualization
     - Out of necessity for file size and learning purposes, the file will be read in with nrows=20000 to start, so that we can work with manageable file sizes.
+      * further exploration with reading in the original .json data allowed for reading in 100,000 records

 ### The Review file: